antrea-io/antrea/CONTRIBUTING.md

 A `kind/feature` label categorizes an issue or PR as related to a new feature.

-To create a feature issue:
+To create a feature issue or PR:

-* label your issue with `kind/feature`
+* label your issue or PR with `kind/feature`
-* describe your proposed feature in the issue body being sure to include
+* describe your proposed feature in the issue or PR body being sure to include
   * a use case for the new feature
   * list acceptance tests for the new feature
   * describe any dependencies for the new feature